SymbolixAU/googlePolylines/README.md

 # googlePolylines

-The goal of googlePolylines is to encode and decode objects using [Google's polyline encoding algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm)
+The goal of googlePolylines is to encode and decode coordinates using [Google's polyline encoding algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm)

 > Polyline encoding is a lossy compression algorithm that allows you to store a series of coordinates as a single string.